1. What is the Surbo used for?

 14. Will I be able to feel the improvement immediately?

 A: Sure!
 No feel, no sale!
 With the Surbo, your engine will reach the red line on the rpm meter with half throttle if your car is manual.
-If your car is automatic, you will get a more sensitive throttle, higher rpm than normal if desired.
-The gearbox changes up or down easily too.
+If your car is automatic, you will get instant acceleration from standstill, higher revs if desired, and easier gear kickdown.

 15. Can the Surbo give better performance, and a smooth sail?

 A: Yes, click here for examples of better acceleration and higher top speed.
-Accelerating becomes easier even in the top gear so the trip time can be shortened for comfort.
+The latter means easier cruising.

 16. Is there anything else that I have to add to enhance the Surbo's performance?